dek: the decorator-decorator

 In deferred mode, decorator is a function that returns a function that does the work.
 This is more code but more flexible.

-The methods parameter describe how classes are decorated.
+The methods parameter describe how classes (as opposed to functions or methods) are decorated.

-If methods is a string, then only methods whose names start with that string are decorated (which means that if methods is the empty string, then all methods are decorated).
+If methods is a string, then only methods whose names start with that string are decorated (which means that if methods is the empty string, that all methods are decorated).

 If methods is a callable, then only methods that return true when passed to the callable are decorated.